hturner/conf-management-proposal/out/conference-management-proposal.md

 -   Hosting of development system
 -   Hosting of production system

-The hosting of the test, development and productions systems may require different resources due to the number of people accessing the system and the amount of content added to the system.
+The hosting of the test, development, and productions systems will require different resources due to the number of people accessing the system and the amount of content added to the system.

 Funding
 -------